gdangelo/CarND-Path-Planning-Project/README.md

 - We first look at cars in front of us blocking the traffic ([see lines 332 to 366](https://github.com/gdangelo/CarND-Path-Planning-Project/blob/master/src/main.cpp#L332)).
 If it is the case, the car must consider to change lane ([see lines 368 to 371](https://github.com/gdangelo/CarND-Path-Planning-Project/blob/master/src/main.cpp#L368)).
 - Otherwise, the car stays in the same lane and keep going by speeding up until we reach the speed limit (see [lines 372 to 375](https://github.com/gdangelo/CarND-Path-Planning-Project/blob/master/src/main.cpp#L372)).

-Lane changing is handle by a distinct function named 'TryChangingLane' [starting from line 296](https://github.com/gdangelo/CarND-Path-Planning-Project/blob/master/src/main.cpp#L296).
+Lane changing is handle by a distinct function named `TryChangingLane` [starting from line 296](https://github.com/gdangelo/CarND-Path-Planning-Project/blob/master/src/main.cpp#L296).
 This function is checking lanes for safety based on distance from cars and current speed [see line 199 to 222](https://github.com/gdangelo/CarND-Path-Planning-Project/blob/master/src/main.cpp#L199).
 If no other lane is safe to drive, the ego car stays on its lane and slow down to reach the front car speed.

 ### 2. Trajectory

+Thanks to the previous step, we know how the car should behave.
+Whether it's has to change lane or drive straight, its path must be as smooth as possible.
+This is done under the `GenerateTrajectory` function starting [from line 378](https://github.com/gdangelo/CarND-Path-Planning-Project/blob/master/src/main.cpp#L378).

+Trajectory calculation is initiated using the [spline library](http://kluge.in-chemnitz.de/opensource/spline/).
+To ease computation the map coordinates are transformed to local car coordinates ([see lines 420 to 425](https://github.com/gdangelo/CarND-Path-Planning-Project/blob/master/src/main.cpp#L420)).
+Points are then sampled from spline result and added to previous remaining path points in order to ensure more continuity to the trajectory.

 ---